Ace1928/ollama_toolkit/docs/system_api.md

 ## Installation Process

-The Ollama Toolkit can install and manage the Ollama server with zero friction:
+The Ollama Forge can install and manage the Ollama server with zero friction:

 1. **Detection**: Check if Ollama binary exists in standard paths
 2. **Installation**: Download and install Ollama from official sources